Linnaean Botanic Garden

-The Linnaean Botanic Garden or Prince's Nursery was a nursery and gardens in Flushing, New York started in the mid-18th century by the Prince family.
+The Linnaean Botanic Garden or Prince's Nursery was a nursery and gardens in Flushing, Queens, New York (now part of New York City), started in the mid-18th century by the Prince family.
 The establishment was one of the first commercial nurseries in the country, and was in operation about 130 years until the property was sold after 1869.

 History

 Robert Prince and his son William started the Prince family nursery in the 1730s (with 1737 an often cited date) on eight acres.
 It soon was the biggest provider of fruit trees and grapes in the colonies.
 This first William Prince was the first to cultivate pecan trees for sale, starting in 1772.

 An advertisement running on September 21, 1767 stated: